-Day/Evening/Online students who wish to change their status must consult the Academic Catalog and their advisor to verify that they meet the requirements for enrollment in Traditional Day or Metropolitan College Adult Degree Programs.
+Day/Evening/Online students who wish to change their status must consult the Academic Catalog and their advisor to verify that they meet the requirements for enrollment in Traditional Day or the Metropolitan College of Professional Studies Adult Degree Programs.
 (Students must have a 2.0 GPA, good financial standing with the University, no judicial infractions and a signature from their current advisor).